Craftsmanship Museum: History

 The Craftsmanship Museum first opened in 1996 as an online museum by Joe Martin, owner of the Sherline Company.
 In 2006, Joe opened a physical museum at the Sherline factory in Vista, California.
-Within 4 years, the museum outgrew their factory home and Joe decided to create the Joe Martin foundation to purchase a 16,000 square foot building in the Raceway industrial park as a permanent home for the Museum in Carlsbad, just a couple miles from the Sherline factory.
-Over the years the Museum has expanded its collection of exhibits to include hundreds of working models of all types of miniature machines, engines, architecture, automobiles, and airplanes as well as one-off unique articles of miniature engineering craftsmanship such as a 0.010” diameter bolt with matching nut.
+Within 4 years, the museum outgrew the factory space and Joe decided to create the Joe Martin Foundation to purchase a 16,000 square foot building in the Raceway industrial park as a permanent home for the museum in Carlsbad, just a couple miles from the Sherline factory.
+Over the years the museum has expanded its collection of exhibits to include hundreds of working models of all types of miniature machines, engines, architecture, automobiles, and airplanes as well as one-off unique articles of miniature engineering craftsmanship such as a 0.010” diameter bolt with matching nut.